flutrakrasniqi/Data-Analysis/README.md

 70 rows × 2 columns
 ```

 And we can also evaluate the performance of our model by finding the values of Mean squared error and R squared.
-Do to this, from sklearn.metrics, we import mean_squared_error, r2_score methods which as arguments take the actual outcome values and the predicted outcome values:
+Do to this, from `sklearn.metrics`, we import `mean_squared_error`, `r2_score` functions which as arguments take the actual outcome values and the predicted outcome values:
 ```python
 from sklearn.metrics import mean_squared_error, r2_score
 print('Mean squared error: ', mean_squared_error(y_test, y_pred))